jayden-chan/pipewire-orchestrator/README.md

 - [ ] Combine MIDI and Pipewire watch modes
 - [ ] Use shift/other modifier key to open popup dialog for assigning dial to application
 - [ ] Add long press/momentary push functionality
+- [ ] Request parameter dump from midi device on startup